-As a company goes through its natural ups and downs, employee morale will change over time.
+As a company goes through its natural ups and downs, employee morale will change.
 That’s normal!
-But if left unchecked, negative morale can have a long term detrimental effect on your company.
-Getting a pulse on your employees’ morale on an ongoing basis is extremely important to ensure a great company culture.
-We use tools like OfficeVibe to continuously monitor our company, identify issues, find areas of improvement and add hard data to the process.
+If left unchecked, though, negative morale can have a long-term, detrimental effect on your company.
+Getting a pulse on your employees’ morale on an ongoing basis is extremely important to ensure a strong company culture.
+We use tools like OfficeVibe and 15Five to continuously monitor our company morale, identify issues, find areas of improvement, and add hard data to the process.
 Over the last five years, we’ve used ten methods to increase employee satisfaction and boost morale.

 Have a great mission

-People want to work for companies because they believe in their mission and the kind of work they get to do.
-It’s an essential part of hiring and helps your company stand out.
-At HealthJoy, our mission is to help employees make better healthcare decisions.
+Employees are attracted to companies because they believe in their mission and the kind of work they’ll get to do.
+A great mission is an essential part of hiring and helps your company stand out.
+At HealthJoy, our mission is to simplify the healthcare and benefits experience.
 We help people save time and money, and we’ve even saved a couple of lives along the way.
-It’s a mission that our employees are passionate about, and we remind them of the importance of their work everyday by sharing success stories.
+It’s a mission that our employees are passionate about, and we remind them of the importance of their work every day by sharing success stories.
 Almost every company has a purpose other than just making money and giving people a paycheck.
 Make sure to highlight your mission and talk about it often with your employees.

-The phrase “you catch more flies with honey than you do with vinegar” is true with morale as well.
-It’s important to give negative feedback to an employee, but you need to make sure to give praise where praise is due.
+The phrase “you catch more flies with honey than you do with vinegar” is accurate when it comes to morale, as well.
+It’s important to give negative feedback to an employee, but you also need to make sure to give praise where praise is due.
 Even if it’s “someone job,” people want to hear praise for a job well done.
 Be specific and sincere.
-Highlight the less obvious; it’s easy to tell the office manager good job for getting the office lunch.
-It’s less common to praise them for going all “Container Store” on your marketing material and making you feel like Marie Kondo came for a visit (thanks Mallory).
+Highlight the less obvious; it’s easy to tell the office manager they did an excellent job by getting the office lunch.
+It’s less common to praise them for going all “Container Store” on your marketing material and making you feel like Marie Kondo came for a visit (thanks Mallory!).

 Have fun together

 It’s easy to get stuck in professional “work mode” when you have a ton to do, but having fun in the office is a great morale booster.
 It also allows you to see other team members in a different light.
-You can plan events or go for a last minute happy hour.
-It doesn’t matter what you do but have a little fun!
+You can plan events or go for a last-minute happy hour.
+No matter what you do, just have a little fun!
 At HealthJoy, we do a happy hour twice a month.
-We’ve gone ax throwing, seen the Cubs play, played WhirlyBall, gone on off-sites on the lake and much more.
-It’s important that people grow bonds outside of work.
+We’ve gone ax throwing, seen the Cubs play, played WhirlyBall, gone on off-sites on the lake, and much more.
+People need to be able to grow bonds outside of work.